-When a student returns to school after an absence, parents must provide an excuse through the Absence/Check-in/Check-out portal and submit all required documentation to the office.
-A parent note on paper or in the Portal must indicate the dates of and reason for the absence from school, and should be turned in to the office before the start of school.
+When a student will be absent, parents must communicate the absence through the Absence/ Check-in/Check-out portal.
+Entry in the portal is not an excuse; it is strictly communication of the event.
+When a student returns to school after an absence, he/she must submit all required documentation to the office, such as a doctor's excuse or parent excuse.
+A parent excuse on paper must indicate the dates of and reason for the absence from school, and should be turned in to the office before the start of school.
 All excuses for absences must be turned in the day the student returns.
 Zeroes are recorded for assignments missed during an absence (excused or unexcused) until the assignment is submitted.
 If a note is not received within three days, the absence will be recorded as unexcused.
-Any requests for absences to be excused beyond the three-day policy period must be presented to the Principal.
+Any requests for absences to be excused beyond the three-day policy period must be presented to the administration.
 Students will receive a zero for missed work or tests on the day(s) of an unexcused absence.

 Excuses for absences written by parents or guardians will only be accepted for the first five absences of the semester.
 After five total days of absences, the student must present a doctor's excuse or court note in order for the absence to be excused.
-Only the Principal can approve exceptions.
+Only the administration can approve exceptions.